charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/rds.md

 - RDS proxies provide multiplexing: a smaller number of connections can be used to connect to the database while having a larger number of applications using the database through the proxy.
 This helps to reduce the load on the database
 - RDS Proxy can help with database failover events abstracting this from the applications.
 The proxy can wait until a healthy database instance is in place and can automatically connect to it
 - When to use RDS proxy?
     - In case we have errors such as `Too many connections`.
-An RDS proxy can reduce the number of connections to the dabase while being able to handle many more connections from the applications to itself
+An RDS proxy can reduce the number of connections to the database while being able to handle many more connections from the applications to itself
     - Useful when using AWS Lambda, we won't need to invoke a new connection after each invocation of our function.
 Saves time by connection reuse and IAM auth
     - Useful for long running applications (SAAS apps) by reducing latency
+    - Where resilience to a db failure is a priority
 - RDS Proxy key facts:
     - Fully managed by RDS/Aurora
     - By default provides auto scaling, HA